Editor of GQ Magazine, Publishing, Music Biographies, Digital Media, Fashion and Menswear

 To book Dylan Jones for your event call: +44 (0)20 3124 1860

-Dylan Jones is renowned for his work as an author and especially for being the editor of GQ magazine in the UK.
+Dylan Jones is renowned for his work as an author and especially for being the editor of GQ magazine in the UK since 1999.
 Under his editorship, GQ has won more awards than any other magazine in Britain.
-Jones has won the BSME Editor of the Year award a record nine times and also received the Mark Boxer Award in 2012.
+Jones has won the BSME Editor of the Year award a record ten times and also received the Mark Boxer Award in 2013.

 A former editor at i-D, The Face, Arena, the Observer and the Sunday Times, he is the author of the international best-selling biography ‘Jim Morrison: Dark Star’, the much-translated ‘iPod, Therefore I Am’ and ‘Mr. Jones’ Rules’, as well as the editor of the classic collection of music writing, ‘Meaty Beaty Big & Bouncy’.
 He edited a collection of journalism from ‘Arena – Sex, Power & Travel’ – and collaborated with David Cameron on ‘Cameron on Cameron: Conversations with Dylan Jones’ (which was shortlisted for the Channel 4 Political Book of the Year).

 Jones was the Chairman of the Prince’s Trust’s Fashion Rocks Monaco, is a board member of the Norman Mailer Writers Colony and a Trustee of the Hay Festival.
-He is also the Chairman of London Collections: Men.
-In 2012 he traveled for a week to Afghanistan to collaborate on a book with the photographer David Bailey: British Heroes in Afghanistan.
+He is also the Chairman of London Fashion Week: Men’s.
+In 2010 he traveled for a week to Afghanistan to collaborate on a book with the photographer David Bailey: British Heroes in Afghanistan.

 Dylan is internationally recognised as a leading authority on print and digital publishing, fashion, branding, international and current affairs, music and lifestyle as an author, broadcaster and journalist.
-He is an excellent moderator, host and presenter and speaks on leadership, motivation, media, press relations and travel.
+He is an excellent moderator, host and presenter and speaks on leadership, motivation, media, press relations, travel and entertainment.
 In addition to journalism he has extensive knowledge of Brexit and UK Politics.